stakewise/v3-sdk/README.md

 # StakeWise V3 SDK

 The official SDK for seamlessly pulling data from the StakeWise platform.
 It is a wrapper over graphql queries and contract queries.
-In the end you get the data in a convenient form
+Also included in the package are our basic contracts, which will be connected to your provider if needed

 [![Unit Tests](https://img.shields.io/badge/Unit%20Tests-passing-brightgreen)](LINK_TO_YOUR_TEST_RESULTS)
 [![Linting](https://img.shields.io/badge/Linting-passing-brightgreen)](LINK_TO_YOUR_LINTING_RESULTS)